- Forrester created another TCO/ROI study that was paid for by SAP.

 Vendors have a strong tendency to underestimate the duration of the software implementation.
 For example, in the published S/4HANA case studies, the numbers published by SAP were far shorter than the known period of ECC implementations, even though ECC is far more mature than S/4HANA.
 Therefore, part of underestimating TCO is underestimating the time it takes to go live.

 It may undoubtedly be true that the application could be installed as quickly as estimated in a laboratory environment, but companies are not laboratories.
-Some vendors (other than those like SAP and Oracle, both of which have business models of lengthy implementations due to the consulting companies’ needs to which they outsource their consulting), will complain that the client is really what holds up the implementation.
+Some vendors (other than those like SAP and Oracle, both of which have business models of lengthy implementations due to the consulting companies’ need to outsource their consulting), will complain that the client is really what holds up the implementation.
 This is a bit like a doctor complaining that if only patients had medical degrees, they could see many more patients and get through the day faster.
 It’s simply not relevant to the question of duration estimation.
 The following statement is included in the TCO questionnaire that we give to vendors:

 “Please use historical timelines rather than ‘optimal scenario’ timelines.”